jdswinbank/Comet/README.rst

 ``--local-ivo`` option.

-In order to prevent looping on the network (ie, two brokers exchanging the same event ad infinitum), a database of previously seen event IVORNs is maintained.
-This database is written to the filesystem in the location specified by the ``-i (--ivorndb)`` option.
+In order to prevent looping on the network (ie, two brokers exchanging the same event ad infinitum), a database of previously seen event is maintained.
+This database is written to the filesystem in the location specified by the ``--eventdb`` option.
 This database is important: looping would degrade the quality of the VOEvent network for all users!
-Note that IVORNs persist in the database for 30 days, after which they are expired to save space.
+Note that events persist in the database for 30 days, after which they are expired to save space.
+Further, note that events are compared using checksums, so a single character difference (eg, an additional space) between otherwise identical events will cause them to be regarded as distinct.

 The Comet receiver will only accept new events for publication from hosts which have been specified as "whitelisted".
 Hosts (or, indeed, networks) may